christopheradams/elixir_style_guide/README.md

     # checks if var is cool
   end
   ```
-* Private function with the same name of public functions should start with `do_`.
+* Private functions with the same name as public functions should start with
+  `do_`.

   ```elixir
   def sum(list), do: do_sum(list, 0)